 - Chemotype: kavalactones Kavain (#4) and Yangonin (#3)

 - Heavy kavas make your body feel physically heavy and your mind deeply relaxed.
-Will cause drowsiness.
+It will cause drowsiness.

 - Chemotype: kavalactones DHK (#2) and DHM #5

-- It’s what it sounds like – a balance of both and heady and heavy kava types.
+- It’s what it sounds like – a balance of both heady and heavy kava types.

 Kratom vs Kava: How are They Consumed?

-Kratom can be taken as a powder or pill form.
+Kratom can be taken in powder or pill form.
 Traditionally, users would chew the leaves.
-You can also brew kratom leaves in a tea or bake it into food.
+You can also brew kratom leaves in tea or bake them into food.